BASILAHAMED/CloudBankIn/README.md

 Entire automation was performed using Selenium with TestNG Framework and built as Maven Project.
 Test reports are generated using Extent Reports with proper screenshots attached.
 Also cross-browser testing methodology is implemented in this project.

 ### Test Cases
-Below is a brief summary of the application's key functionalities based on the provided test case steps,
+Below is a summary of the application's key functionalities based on the provided test case steps,

 **1. Login**